spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 ### Configure JupyterHub and cluster secrets

-**Note**: There is a set of convenience scripts for managing secrets [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/SCRIPTS.md#secrets-convenience-scripts).
+**Note**: There is a set of convenience scripts for managing secrets, described [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/SCRIPTS.md#secrets-convenience-scripts).

 There are three categories of secrets involved in the cluster configuration: